Election Day is approaching! Are you ready?

 The Association also collaborates with our state associations and the National Association of Home Builders for endorsements at the state and federal levels.

-Based on these interactions, the BIA’s Public Issues Committee has endorsed a slate of candidates reflected below.
+Based on these interactions, the BIA’s Public Issues Committee has endorsed positions and a slate of candidates reflected below.
+Please share this information with your team.

 The BIA-RRV is proud to be the voice of our industry; be sure to make your voice heard this election day!